code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 Language {#sec_prg_lang_fortran}
 --------

-Fortran 1995 or above is required, and constructs or intrinsic functions requiring Fortran 2003 or above should be avoided, except for the Fortran 2003 ISO_C_BINDING module, which is available in all current Fortran compilers.
+Fortran 2008 or above is required (to allow for intrinsics such as the gamma function), though the coding style is inherited from Fortan 95.

 ### Interoperability of Fortran and C